 The owner was one of those elderly men so commonly found in those antiquated bookstores, store owners not so much motivated by the bottom line of a financial statement, but by the passion of their first love.
 Their checkout counters groan under the weight of books stacked without evident order and the proprietors hover over their treasures like dragons guarding ancient hordes.

 The owner looked up at me as I entered.
 He smiled, nodded, and after a quick question as to whether I was looking for something specific, he went immediately back to his own reading.

-And as I worked my way toward the back of the store, my eyes fell on stranger and more wonderful books.
+And as I worked my way toward the back of the store, my eyes fell on stranger and more beautiful books.
 All twelve volumes of Sir James Frazer’s The Golden Bough shared shelf space with an amazingly hale copy of Michael Ranft’s De Masticatione Mortuorum in Tumulus; the latter bound in pale leather strangely unpleasant to the touch.
 The further back I walked, the more exotic the books became with titles speaking to me not only in English, but also in Latin, French, Russian, and a few scripts that I confess I have never seen before.

 A Latin copy of The Keys of Solomon fellowshipped with The Lost Book of Enoch.
 In one dark corner, I found some shards of ancient clay bearing a script of a language unknown to me that left me strangely disquieted with their mystery.